Broadway Limited: Pennsylvania Railroad

-In 1949 PRR again re-equipped the Broadway Limited with new streamlined equipment.
+In 1949, the PRR re-equipped the Broadway Limited again with new streamlined equipment.
 The all-sleeper train carried compartments, bedrooms, duplex rooms, roomettes for a single occupant and drawing rooms for three persons.
 The buffet-lounge-observation cars built by Pullman Standard were named Mountain View and Tower View.
-They had squared-off observation ends, instead of the tapered or rounded ends in the 1938 version, and contained two master rooms with radio and showers.
+They had squared-off observation ends, instead of the tapered or rounded ends in the 1938 version and contained two master rooms with radio and showers.

 Also introduced was a twin-unit dining car and a mid-train lounge car, such as Harbor Rest, described by a PRR brochure as "cheerful, spacious ... richly appointed for leisure with deep, soft carpets ... latest periodicals are in the libraries."
 The February 1956 Official Guide listed the westbound Broadway Limited (Train 29) consist as having fourteen cars normally assigned: nine sleeping cars between New York and Chicago, one additional sleeping car from New York continuing through to Los Angeles on the Santa Fe's Super Chief, the twin-unit dining car, lounge car, and observation car.
 The train departed New York at 6:00 p.m.
 Eastern Time and arrived at Chicago the following morning at 9:00 a.m.
 Central Time.

 The Broadway Limited was not immune to the decline in passenger rail transport, though it resisted longer than most.
 The competitor 20th Century Limited began carrying coaches in 1957.
-The PRR in October 1957 eliminated the train's transcontinental sleeping cars connecting with the original California Zephyr and the Santa Fe's Super Chief.
+In October 1957, the PRR eliminated the train's transcontinental sleeping cars connecting with the original California Zephyr and the Super Chief.
 Factors in the termination were declining ridership, and in the case of the Super Chief the time-consuming transfer of a sleeping car between Union Station, which the PRR used, and Dearborn Station, which the Santa Fe used.
 In late 1967, when the Illinois Central Railroad's Panama Limited also began carrying coaches, the Broadway Limited became the last "all-Pullman" train in the United States, a distinction that did not last long.
-PRR merged the Broadway Limited with the General on December 13, 1967.
-The train was one of the few long-distance trains to survive the merger of PRR and NYC into the Penn Central (PC).
+The PRR merged the Broadway Limited with the General on December 13, 1967.
+The train was one of the few long-distance trains to survive the merger of the PRR and the NYC into the Penn Central (PC).
 Also, the train began stopping at some smaller cities it had bypassed until then.

 Amtrak

 Amtrak's incorporators selected the Broadway Limited as the new company's sole New York–Chicago route.
 Amtrak's Broadway Limited had a Washington, D.C. section east of Harrisburg that used the Port Road Branch.
+Amtrak refurbished the train in 1972, but the improvements did not persist.
+Author George H. Drury was critical in a 1974 Trains article: "In May 1972... [t]he train was as fresh and new as a spring bride.
+In December 1973 the Broadway looked as though Amtrak had found a mistress elsewhere."
 In the 1970s, the Broadway Limited experienced chronic lateness due to poor track conditions in the Midwest.
 The route changed in 1979 when PC successor Conrail abandoned trackage west of Youngstown, Ohio.
 These changes included: